leopedroso1/LawBot/README.md

   - 1. Access the Justice Court web page, then filter and download a PDF file
   - 2. Extract from this PDF file all cases given the law office specifications (private).
-  - 3. Create a final list for phone welcome calls
+  - 3. Create a final list for phone welcome calls.